goodCoder1000/final-python-project/README.md

 If you enter a value outside of the range that I specified, it tells you to restart.

 The script then randomly selects from two lists: one containing names and another containing attributes.
-Each NPC is also given a random height between **4.0 and 7.0 feet** and a random boolean **“Is tuff?”** value that determines their toughness (lol).
+Each NPC is also given a random height between **4.0 and 7.0 feet**, which is my float, a random boolean **“Is tuff?”**, which is obviously my boolean, which is value that determines their toughness (lol).

+Inside a loop running **10 times** (which is the number of NPCs being created), it prints the attributes.
+The number of attributes depends on how many you want (this is prompted at the start of the project).

 # Libraries
 This program uses the random library for **randomness**.
 It also uses the time library just to make everything **cleaner**!